cgeyskens/phd/image-analysis/in-vitro-synapse-counting/README.md

 b.
 Restart with Step 2 for the next image.

+# Downstream data analysis

+## Dependencies

+A single R script for data analysis was used inside a reproducible Docker development container .devcontainer in Visual Studio Code.
+Please see the [documentation](https://github.com/RamiKrispin/vscode-r) for more info.

+Same Docker Development environment as in `image-analysis/synapse-counting/notebooks/`

+## Analysis steps:

+`in-vitro-synapse-lmem.R`

+1. Filtering out FOVs that were not included in the image processing due to poor image quality (2 for VGLUT1-PSD95 and 2 for VGAT-GEPH)
+2. Calculate synapse density = synapse count / dendritic length
+3. Normalize values using control (Fc) mean across experiments
+4. Log2 transformation for better fit in linear mixed effects model
+5. Fitting of a linear mixed effects model to account for inter-experimental variability
+6. Post-hoc pairwise comparisons using Tukey's HSD test
+7. Do this for VGLUT1-PSD95 synapse puncta density and synapse puncta size
+8. Do this for VGAT-GEPH synapse puncta density and synapse puncta size

 ## Credits
-Workflow and Fiji Macro's were based on Efstathia Kotoula's macro's and adjusted to better flow.
+Semi-automatic image processing and Fiji Macro's were based on Efstathia Kotoula's macro's and adjusted to better flow.